nanos-world/docs/tutorials/BasicHUDCanvas.rst

 Basic HUD (Canvas)
 ******************

+.. warning:: There is a new and modern way of making UIs, please check it out: :ref:`WebUIQuickStart`!

 This sample code shows how to add a basic HUD using :ref:`Render`'s Canvas features, to display the character's Health and Ammo.

 .. image:: https://i.imgur.com/WE3rqAL.png